 Click here to download the NC Voter Identification Card Request Form.
 To complete your request and receive your new card, you must visit the Board of Elections to have your photo taken in person.
 This form can be used to request a new or replacement identification card, and your new identification card will be valid for 10 years from the issue date (additional request options are available for replacement cards).
 A new photo is not required but can be requested for all replacement cards.

-The Durham County Board of Elections will hold educational seminars about voter photo identification requirements between May and August 2019.
-These seminars are open to the public and the community is invited to attend.
+The Durham County Board of Elections held public educational seminars about voter photo identification requirements between May and August 2019.